mlflow.tensorflow

 signature = infer_signature(train, predictions)

-• input_example – Input example provides one or several instances of valid model input.
-The example can be used as a hint of what data to feed the model.
-The given example can be a Pandas DataFrame where the given example will be serialized to json using the Pandas split-oriented format, or a numpy array where the example will be serialized to json by converting it to a list.
+• input_example – one or several instances of valid model input.
+The input example is used as a hint of what data to feed the model.
+It will be converted to a Pandas DataFrame and then serialized to json using the Pandas split-oriented format, or a numpy array where the example will be serialized to json by converting it to a list.
 Bytes are base64-encoded.
+When the signature parameter is None, the input example is used to infer a model signature.

 • await_registration_for – Number of seconds to wait for the model version to finish being created and is in READY status.
 By default, the function waits for five minutes.
 Specify 0 or None to skip waiting.